Vol. III · Issue 05 · Accountants · Tax Research

 How does Checkpoint Edge handle recent tax law changes?

-Checkpoint's database is updated continuously.
-Recent changes are reflected within the database update cycle — typically days to weeks of major legislative changes.
+Checkpoint's database is updated daily.
+Recent changes are reflected within the database update cycle, typically days to weeks of major legislative changes.

 Can AI tax research help with SALT questions?